Metasurfaces-Enabled Wave Computing for Future Wireless Systems: Opportunities and Challenges: Wave Computing for Wireless Systems

 \subsection{ISAC Enabled by Wave Computing}

 Traditional signal processing methods for ISAC schemes and systems often involve digital techniques that, while precise, are computationally demanding and slow.
 These methods struggle to meet the ultra-low latency requirements of emerging 6G networks, where speed and efficiency are paramount.
 In contrast, wave-domain-based processing offers a compelling solution by performing complex mathematical transformations directly on the incoming wavefronts.
 This approach exploits the inherent parallelism of analog signals, allowing simultaneous processing across the entire wavefront.
-This capability promises a dramatic reduction in computational latency and a boost in processing speed, perfectly aligning with the latency demands of 6G applications \cite{yang2023reconfigurable}.
+This capability promises a dramatic reduction in computational latency and a boost in processing speed, perfectly aligned with the latency demands of 6G applications \cite{yang2023reconfigurable_all}.

 ISAC has been proposed to enhance wireless network performance by addressing the challenges associated with the unpredictable superposition of wireless signals.
 This technology aims to mitigate deleterious effects on RXs by integrating sensing capabilities, which allows for a dynamic understanding of the signal propagation environment.
-Wave-domain-based processing inherently supports the superposition principle, which is a fundamental characteristic of wave phenomena.
 Wave computing can significantly enhance ISAC applications by enabling these systems to effectively decode superimposed signals from multiple sources or directions.
 By leveraging wave computing, ISAC systems can distinguish and process overlapping signals more efficiently, enhancing both the accuracy and reliability of combined sensing and communication operations.
 The ability to handle such superpositions in real-time further underscores the potential of wave-based processing to revolutionize ISAC systems, making it an indispensable component of future wireless networks.
-The analog nature of wave-based processing addresses a major challenge in integrating sensing and communication functionalities by enabling precise manipulation of EM waves.
-This capability allows for accurate control over the wave's phase and amplitude, which is crucial for tasks such as object detection and environmental mapping in complex scenarios.
-As an practical example, by adjusting these properties directly at the RIS level~\cite{RISsurvey2023}, ISAC systems can achieve more refined control over the signal environment, enhancing both communication and sensing capabilities.
+The analog nature of wave-based processing addresses a major challenge in ISAC functionalities by enabling precise manipulation of EM waves.
+As a practical example, by adjusting these properties directly at the RIS level~\cite{RISsurvey2023_all}, ISAC systems can achieve more refined control over the signal environment, enhancing both communication and sensing capabilities.